pragma-/Plang/README.md

 at compile-time.

 Type-inference is useful for writing short concise code for embedding or prototyping, but runs the risk of run-time errors.

-Static-typing is slightly more verbose, but brings you the safety of compile-time type-checking.

-You can use a blend of both systems in Plang scripts.
+Static-typing is slightly more verbose, but gives you the safety of compile-time type-checking.
+You can use a blend of both worlds in Plang.

-Let's consider a simple `add` function with various levels of type-safety.
+Let's consider a simple `add` function.
 With no explicit type-specifiers, the function's return type and types of its parameters will default to the `Any` type:

     > fn add(a, b) a + b; print(type(add));
      Function (Any, Any) -> Any

-It will dynamically infer, at run-time, the types of its parameters/return value from the types of the arguments passed to it and the value returned.
+It will dynamically infer, at run-time, the types of its parameters and return value from the types of the arguments passed to it and the value returned.

     > fn add(a, b) a + b; add(3, 4)